 Presidents have a hard job; one of the hardest, as they have to make some of the hardest decisions with the eyes of the whole nation on them.
-It is no wonder that almost every president had a love for coffee.
-In honor of President’s Day, have some fun facts about Presidents and our favorite Beverage!
+It is no wonder that almost every president had a love massive love of coffee.
+In honor of President’s Day, have some fun facts about our nation's Presidents and our favorite beverage!

-Washington’s Wooden Teeth were stained because of the Red Wine and Coffee he drank!
+Washington’s famous wooden teeth were stained because of the red wine and coffee he drank!

-Roosevelt helped Maxwell House come up with the slogan “good to the last drop,” the exact sentence he said when drinking coffee in the home of Andrew Jackson in Nashville, Tennessee.
+Roosevelt helped Maxwell House Coffee come up with their famous slogan “good to the last drop,” which was the exact sentence he said when drinking coffee in the home of Andrew Jackson in Nashville, Tennessee.

 Ulysses S. Grant

 For breakfast, Grant would often pair a super strong cup of coffee with Spanish mackerel, steak, bacon fried apples, and flannel cake.

 Bush would wake up at 5:30 a.m. and get coffee for himself and his wife.
 They would drink it while reading the morning papers.
 However, he got used to having staff assistance.
 Laura Bush said that he woke up the day after they left the White House and started to make their morning cup.
 “He had forgotten how,” she told Oprah Winfrey.